fieldtrip/website/getting_started/video.md

 You can read, preprocess and analyze video files in a similar way as and [fMRI timeseries data](/getting_started/fmri), as if they were a bunch of timeseries, one for each pixel.
 This can be handy to determine changes in a specific region of interest in the video, for example if you recorded the stimulus presentation screen, or to track mnotion of your subject.
 You can also take the temporal derivative over time (i.e. subsequent frames) to determine moments of large variance and hence motion.

-To read video and represent it as a bunch of timeserie channels, you use
+To read video and represent it as a bunch of timeseries channels, you use

     cfg = [];
     cfg.dataset = 'Untitled.mov';